BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/multiplexnetworks.md

 food_chain = FoodWeb([0 0 0; 1 0 0; 0 1 0]); # 1 <- 2 <- 3
 ```

-Let's have look where possible facilitation interactions can occur
+Let's have a look where possible facilitation interactions can occur:

 ```@example befwm2
 A_facilitation_full(food_chain)
 ```

 Now you can create a [`MultiplexNetwork`](@ref) that includes facilitation links.
-This time let's specify the links with and adjacency matrix.
+This time let's specify the links with an adjacency matrix.
 We want to have only one link which occurs from species 2 to species 1.

 ```@example befwm2